In this post, we look at four of the best-known software options that we think every business should have on their shortlist.

 Conclusion – what software should you buy?

+If you run a slightly bigger business and need a wide array of features, and happy to pay a little bit more, then Xero or QuickBooks are probably the best online accounting software.
 They are both reasonably priced, have excellent flexibility and can connect with a wide array of other services so could be a good choice whatever your needs but especially if you are in eCommerce or use a CRM extensively.

-SAGE has been a little disappointing overall and given its late entry into the cloud accounting we feel it has quite a way to catchup.
+Sage has been a little disappointing overall and given its late entry into the cloud accounting we feel it has quite a way to catchup.